OUR TRAVEL STORIES |

 We started the long drive from Northamptonshire in our luxury mini van we had hired for the trip reaching the Lake district in just 3 hours 45 minutes, a short stop for lunch at a highly recommended Farm Shop located at Tebay Services called Westmorland Farm Shop and we were soon on our way heading further North to our next stop which was the Kelpies,The Kelpies are 30-metre-high horse-head sculptures located between Falkirk and Grangemouth, an interesting sight but also spectacular in there own right, we are told even more so at night when lit up.

-is one of the largest and most important castles in Scotland, both historically and architecturally, we were a little disappointed as we felt the Castle had all the historical glamour in its setting but the way it had been restored left us feeling like it was a little fake in its interior appearance, far to modern looking for a Castle so old.
+We then drove to Stirling Castle which is one of the largest and most important castles in Scotland, both historically and architecturally, we were a little disappointed as we felt the Castle had all the historical glamour in its setting but the way it had been restored left us feeling like it was a little fake in its interior appearance, far to modern looking for a Castle so old.

 We stopped overnight in a hotel in Perth which is a city beside the River Tay in central Scotland, we took in a lovely meal at the Glover Arms Public House, another highly recommended stop of point.
 Bright and early the following morning we set of on what was to be a epic start to our Highlands experience.